public-law/asset_ram/README.md

 the standard Rails cache.** (If the Rails cache had a lifetime option of, "until next boot", that would solve the problem.)

 > [!NOTE]
-> I realized that storing the computed paths in a simple hash (in RAM only) would be fast and never
+> This is when I realized that storing the computed paths in a simple hash (in RAM only) would be fast and never
 > return stale data: The RAM cache goes away on a deploy/restart, which is
 > when asset fingerprints could change.
-(This is also why the Rails cache will not work: There's no Rails
-> cache TTL option for "last only until next deploy")

 And so one-by-one I started storing the computed asset paths in a hash, and saw pretty dramatic results.